ssweens/grits/README.md

 # Grits

-Intent WAL for parallel AI agent coordination.
+Playing with a subagent coordination system that makes things merge-proof so subagents can't step on each other.
+You sort of checkout symbols instead of files and create a WAL like you would in a database.
 A single Rust binary with 10 subcommands that read/append to a JSONL file.
 No database, no daemon.
+Some inspiration from Beads.

 ## Install